petm5/nixlet/README.md

 # Nixlet

-A minimal image-based OS with automatic A/B updates, made primarily for embedded situations.
+A minimal image-based NixOS builder with automatic A/B updates, made primarily for embedded situations.

 ## System profiles

-- `hypervisor`: Intended for running VMs via libvirt
+- `hypervisor`: Intended for running VMs via qemu and libvirt. (~500MB)

 Nixlet can be used as a library to generate your own image-based NixOS systems.
 See `flake.nix` for usage.